lupyuen/pinephone-nuttx/README.md

 Remember that our MIPI DSI Driver simply writes values to a bunch of A64 Hardware Registers.
 So we only need to ensure that the Hardware Addresses and the Written Values are correct.

-We created a Test Scaffolding that simulates the NuttX Build Environment...
+We created a Test Scaffold that simulates the NuttX Build Environment...

 https://github.com/lupyuen/pinephone-nuttx/blob/44167d81edbd054d3285ca3a6087926e6fc9ce79/test/test.c#L7-L51

-Then we compile the Test Scaffolding and run it on our Local Computer...
+Then we compile the Test Scaffold and run it on our Local Computer...

 https://github.com/lupyuen/pinephone-nuttx/blob/cdb6bbc8e57ef02104bdbde721f8ff6787d74efc/test/run.sh#L9-L36